-a.
-Residential lots shall generally front on residential access (local) streets, not on collector streets.
+- a.
+Residential lots shall generally front on residential access (local) streets, not on arterial or collector streets.
 The Commission may waive this requirement for a very limited number of lots, only upon substantial demonstration that it is impractical and infeasible for lots to front on local streets.
 Where such a waiver is granted, a turnaround driveway must be provided.
-Shared driveways must be provided for contiguous lots on the collector street where feasible.
+Shared driveways must be provided for contiguous lots on the arterial or collector street where feasible. - If the rear of the houses will be facing a collector street, a landscaping treatment (e.g. berm with plantings, screening trees, fencing) shall be incorporated into the plans along the street frontage and protected through a hedgerow or conservation easement. - b.
+One driveway curb cut will be permitted per residential lot on a local street, unless the distance between them is greater than 50 feet and approval has been

-- b.
-One driveway curb cut will be permitted per residential lot on a local street, unless the distance between them is greater than 50 feet and approval has been granted by the Planning Director and the Town Engineer.
+- granted by the Planning Director and the Town Engineer.
 Only one driveway curb cut will be permitted per residential lot on a collector street. - c.
 Every lot shall have sufficient access to it for emergency vehicles as well as for those needing access to the property for its intended use. - d.
 The placement of units in residential developments shall take into consideration topography, privacy, building height, orientation, drainage, and aesthetics.
 Where appropriate, these items shall be designed in accordance with the Public Improvement Specifications manual. - e.
 When open space is required in a subdivision, a concept meeting with the Commission is encouraged so that the location of open space may be agreed upon early in the application process.